The Coziest Apple Dump Cake That Comes Together in Minutes

 Directions

-• Bake for 40–45 minutes until golden and bubbling.
-Let rest before serving.
+• Bake uncovered for 40–45 minutes until the top is deep golden and the edges are bubbling.

 Latest Posts